puristajs/purista/doc_src/handbook/0_concept.md

 # Concept

+## Issues to solve

+### K.I.S.S.

+Keep things as simple as possible and do not overcomplacate everything.
+Do not try to do some fancy stuff only _"Because I can"_.
+Do not try to write typescript in style of other languages like JAVA.
+If you want to write Java code - it's fine - but than please use Java.

+### Predictable behavior

+### Maintainance

+### Security

+### Traceability

+### Scaling

+### Testing

+## Framework comparison

+There are quite a lot of frameworks out there, so we we would need a new one?

+Basically most of them are focused on building http servers which provide content and api's.
+PURISTA keeps focus on building and structuring the logic behind http endpoints.
+Http endpoints are kind of "simply falling out".

+In fact, the http server itself is only one single plugged in service and not the core of framework.

+A comparison is always a kind of personal opinion, but in general it highly depends on your usecase, which framework should be used.

+### Express

+Express is one of the big players with great ecosystem, big community and mature code base.
+It's focused on providing content, server side rendering and similar stuff.

+So it is the to go solution if you've some CMS-like application.

+Pro:

+- big ecosystem
+- big community
+- many documentation and ressources

+Cons:

+- call-back approach
+- still not http/2 based
+- project will quickly get a lot of package dependencies
+- not build in typescript

+### Restify/Fastify

+Both focused on building REST-api's and the request-handler approach is quite simple to understand.
+It's the simple solution if you more or less simply provide REST endpoints for putting stuff into db and fetching stuff from db.

+Pro:

+- fast
+- ready-to-go modules/plugins

+Cons:

+- typescript support

+### NestJs/Ts.ED

+Yeah - glitter and cookies!

+A _"framework which solves all your problems"_, by putting a lot of own patterns, decorators on top of existing modules like express to build some Java-like environment with dependency injections and design patterns.

+Sorry, it's like these _"You get this awesome ready to go theme for 99 bugs"_, which is based on some open source theme and only some colors and images are quickly changed.

+It's for these kind of developers and consultants:

+_"I know Java a bit from University - Let's use node.js & typescript because it's ung vogue and cool buzz word!_
+_We will save money and we will have more delivery!"_

+...while trying to use patterns and styles from other languages and get payed per code line count.

+There is no single reason to go for it and it does not solve any issue.

+Again: If you want to develop like you would do in Java, than please use Java with it's great ecosystem and community!
+There are plenty reasons to use Java and it's patterns.
+Also Java has some skills which outperform javascript in many ways (stream handling, multitasking...).

+### Feathers

+Kind of unicorn which addresses specific usecase scenarios especially in webapp/mobile development.
+It is one of the most innovativ frameworks recently build for node.js/typescript.

+One of the to-go-solution if you need a backend for webapps.

+PURISTA itself is highly inspired by feathers.

+Pros:

+- typescript based
+- solves specific scenarios
+- low learnign curve
+- live updates via websocket

+Cons:

+- flexibility on endpoints other than CRUD (v<5)

+## Main idea

 The concept behind PURISTA is quite simple and a message based approach.
 There are message senders and receivers.
 Messages are exchanged via an eventbridge.